siemens/cshargextcap/README.md

   arm64) and distro package format (Debian, Alpine, Fedora).
 Install the downloaded package as usual.

+- **Mac OS**: download the `.tar.gz` archive for Darwin arm64.
+Extract the contained `cshargextcap` plugin binary and copy/move it to `/Applications/Wireshark.app/Contents/MacOS/extcap`.

 - **Windows**: download the ZIP archive for Windows amd64.
 Double click in file explorer to open its contents, then double click on the installer `.exe`.
 You don't need to extract the other files, as the installer perfectly works on its